singh-man/books/crackingTheCoding/12_cAndC++.md

 28  }
 ```

-Note that by defining addCourse to be a "pure virtual function;· Person is now an abstract class and we cannot instantiate it.
+Note that by defining addCourse to be a "pure virtual function," Person is now an abstract class and we cannot instantiate it.

 ### Virtual Destructor

 The virtual function naturally introduces the concept of a "virtual destructor".
-Suppose we wanted to imple­ment a destructor method for Person and Student.
+Suppose we wanted to implement a destructor method for Person and Student.
 A naive solution might look like this:

 ```c++
 1   class Person {